phoenixframework/phoenix_live_view/guides/server/error-handling.md

 During a regular controller request, this exception will be converted to a 404 exception and rendered as a custom error page, as [detailed here](https://hexdocs.pm/phoenix/custom_error_pages.html).
-To understand how a LiveView reacts to exceptions, we need to consider two
-scenarios: exceptions on mount and during any event.

-## Common scenarios

-Sometimes, it is desirable to have error handling in multiple LiveViews.
-In this case, it is possible to check for an `@error` variable in the templates and conditionally render if it is set, or to redirect to a separate error page.
-However another option is to replace the rendering function using `Phoenix.LiveView.render_with/2` within a callback or hook such as `Phoenix.LiveView.on_mount/1`.
-This allows common error rendering without requiring a redirect or a check in every template.

-For example:

-    def on_mount(:check_errors, params, _session, socket) when is_map_key(params, "invalid") do
-      {:cont, Phoenix.LiveView.render_with(socket, &MyApp.Components.param_error/1)}
-    end

-    def on_mount(:check_errors, _params, _session, socket) do
-      {:cont, socket}
-    end

-## Exceptions on mount

-Given the code on mount runs both on the initial disconnected render and the connected render, an exception on mount will trigger the following events:
+LiveView will react to exceptions in three different ways, depending of where it is in its life-cycle.

-Exceptions during disconnected render:
+### Exceptions during HTTP mount

-  1. An exception on mount is caught and converted to an exception page by Phoenix error views - pretty much like the way it works with controllers
+When you first access a LiveView, a regular HTTP request is sent to the server and processed by the LiveView.
+The `mount` callback is invoked and then a page is rendered.
+Any exception here is caught, logged, and converted to an exception page by Phoenix error views - exactly how it works with controllers too.

-Exceptions during connected render:
+### Exceptions during connected mount

+If the initial HTTP request succeeds, LiveView will connect to the server using a stateful connection, typically WebSockets.
+This spawns a long-running lightweight Elixir process on the server, which invokes the `mount` callback and renders an updated version of the page.

-  1. An exception on mount will crash the LiveView process - which will be logged
+An exception during this stage will crash the LiveView process, which will be logged.
-  2. Once the client has noticed the crash during `mount`, it will fully reload the page
-  3. Reloading the page will start a disconnected render, that will cause `mount` to be invoked again and most likely raise the same exception.
-Except this time it will be caught and converted to an exception page by Phoenix error views
+Once the client notices the crash, it fully reloads the page.
+This will cause `mount` to be invoked again during a regular HTTP request (the exact scenario of the previous subsection).

 In other words, LiveView will reload the page in case of errors, making it fail as if LiveView was not involved in the rendering in the first place.

-## Exceptions on events (`handle_info`, `handle_event`, etc)
+### Exceptions after connected mount

-If the error happens during an event, the LiveView process will crash.
-The client will notice the error and remount the LiveView - without reloading the page.
-This is enough to update the page and show the user the latest information.
+Once your LiveView is mounted and connected, any error will cause LiveView process to crash and be logged.
+Once the client notices the error, it will remount the LiveView over the stateful connection, without reloading the page (the exact scenario of the previous subsection).
+If remounting succeeds, the LiveView goes back to a working state, updating the page and showing the user the latest information.

 For example, let's say two users try to leave the organization at the same time.
 In this case, both of them see the "Leave" button, but our `leave` function call